adrienv1520/claude-master/README.md

 6. **Optionally sends a Telegram notification when a new version is released** (if Telegram credentials are configured)

-This keeps your Claude Master’s knowledge base continuously refreshed.
+This keeps your knowledge base continuously refreshed.

 ---